icosa-grid/R-icosa/README.md

 - character values in facelayers will be plotted with random colors
 - rgdal dependecy of spTransorm() was properly resolved
 - the missing belts slot of the hexagrid class was filled
-- fixed missing invalid input message for PolToCar() function.
+- fixed missing invalid input message for PolToCar() function
-- grid resolution is now displayed with the show() method.
+- grid resolution is now displayed with the show() method
 - the group generics Ops, Math, and Summary were implemented for the facelayer.
 - basic functions of the 'stats' packages were implemented
 - latitude and longitude-wise selection was implemented to the facelayer subsetting method